nejohnson/format/README.txt

            that a following n conversion specifier applies to a pointer to a long int argument.

-ll(ell-ell) Specifies that a following n conversion specifier corresponds to a
+ll(ell-ell) Specifies that a following n conversion specifier applies to a
            pointer to a long long int argument.

 j          Specifies that a following b, d, i, o, u, x, or X conversion